Growing cut flowers for the vase

 When to Pick:

-It’s importance to allow flowers to grow in soil for as long as possible before cutting, so that they receive all the nutrients they need to survive in just water.
+It’s important to allow flowers to grow in soil for as long as possible before cutting so that they receive all the nutrients they need to survive in just water.
 Don’t pick flowers that are not yet in full bloom, as this may prevent them from opening in the vase.
 But don’t wait indefinitely – if they’re picked when well into bloom, they won’t last very long in the vase and will drop petals and pollen everywhere.

 The right tools:

 Use a sharp, clean pair of scissors that won’t transfer diseases to the plant.
-Cutting is a preferred form to picking by hand, as this minimises damage to the plant, and, by cutting stems at an angle, you’re able to create more surface area for the flower to drink up water.
+Cutting is a preferred form of picking by hand, as this minimises damage to the plant, and, by cutting stems at an angle, you’re able to create more surface area for the flower to drink up water.

 How to Cut: